• Home

 • Recipes

-You are here: Home / Senior Women Travel / World Travel for Baby Boomers / Austria / German Gingerbread Recipe: Lebkuchen
+You are here: Home / Food and Recipes / Dessert / German Gingerbread Recipe: Authentic Lebkuchen

 Europe sparkles in the winter and Christmas decorations are everywhere.
 It’s a magical time to travel.
-While I was there I tasted authentic German gingerbread which inspired the recipe you see below.
-German gingerbread is quite different than the kind we have here in America, so if you can’t go there to taste it, you can make it at home.
+During a Christmas Market cruise, I tasted authentic German gingerbread which inspired the recipe you see below.
+German gingerbread is much different than the kind we have here in America.
+If you can’t go there to taste it, you can make it European-style at home.

 Enjoy this recipe!